 At the same time, the transformation of Columbia from the struggling, indebted college of the early Republic into the wealthy university of the late 19th century gave Britton access to resources that were simply nonexistent in Hosack's day.
+This expansion was, of course, spurred by New York City's population growth, but it was also tightly coupled with a national rise in specialization modeled on European academic systems.
 In the early Republic, Columbia occupied a single building at Park Place, comprised an "arts" faculty and a medical faculty, and graduated just sixteen students in 1800.
 The college was often in the red and asked for repeated loans from the state legislature (McCaughay 2003).
 After the Civil War, however, national trends toward credentialing in the arts, sciences, and professions increased the demand for advanced degrees, driving up enrollments and tuition income.
 The first American PhD was granted by Yale University in 1861.
 Between 1861 and 1869, twelve PhDs were granted; between 1870 and 1880, the number jumped to 281.
-This increased demand dovetailed with trends toward specialization among academics, and by 1893, Columbia was composed of not only its original college and school of medicine but also half a dozen graduate schools.
-Its endowment had skyrocketed as well, thanks in part to rent from its Manhattan real
+This increased demand dovetailed with trends toward specialization among academics, and by 1893, Columbia was composed of not only its